dribnet/purvs/README.md

 ## Creative Coding 2: Custom Pixel

-My code now consists of five shades of gray, creating patterns to differentiate between the various layers of the portrait and make it seem more blurred.
-I used white to highlight some of our facial features so that it is easier to find the resemblacnce betweem me and my brother.
-The parts are highlighted were the eyes, the ear and the mouth.
-Looking closer at the blurred parts, you could also identify some resemblance as well.

-For the second artwork, I decided to emphasize on the higlighted parts and only used black and white for the mask - and, yes, I also felt a little embarrased by the photo of myself, so I decided to make my face not that obvious.

-Overall, I am quite satisfied with the output and it has been fun finding out the similarities I have with my brother.
-It is a shame that my younger brother isn't in New Zealand or I would've wanted him to particpate in this project too.
+I found that there was a small gap in between my initial framing and the highlighted part of the facial features.
+With Tom and Phoebe's help, I've managed to solve this problem.
+I've changed the color of the frames to make the highlighted parts more obvious.
+I've also deleted one of the gray shades because I found that it didn't have much effect on the whole image.
+I also realized that I didn't have to make a 'let' variable for each of my if/else statements and changed all the tile sizes to 5.5.